 Deciding whether to make a small claim

 A small claim is a way you can ask a court to get compensation or your money back if something’s gone wrong.
-That might be poor service, a faulty product, your landlord not doing repairs or if you've been injured.
+That might be poor service, a faulty product, your landlord not doing repairs or if you haven't been paid for work you've done.

 Small claims also called ‘money claims’.
 They’re meant to be simple, so you don’t need a lawyer.

-Before you start a small claim, you should try to solve the problem another way - like making a complaint or using formal mediation like alternative dispute resolution (ADR).
+Before you start a small claim, you should try to solve the problem another way - like making a complaint or using formal mediation like alternative dispute resolution (ADR) for consumer problems.

 Sometimes, just starting a small claim is enough to make the person or business you’re claiming against pay, so you might not have to go to court at all.